 While Anaxa is on the field, inflicts the "Qualitative Disclosure" state on enemy targets that have at least 5 different Types of Weaknesses.
 Anaxa deals 30% increased DMG to targets afflicted with the "Qualitative Disclosure" state.
 In addition, after using Basic ATK or Skill on them, unleashes 1 additional instance of Skill on the targets.
 This additional Skill does not consume any Skill Points and cannot trigger this effect again.
 If the target has been defeated before the additional Skill is used, it will be cast on one random enemy instead.

 Notes: As explained in the ‘Skill’ section, ensure you don’t use the Skill carelessly!
-The primary enemy target should always have "Qualitative Disclosure", or he will be unable to Skill twice.
+The primary enemy target should always have "Qualitative Disclosure", or he won't Skill twice.
 While this seems obvious, it is possible to miss it.
-After all, there’s no loss in ensuring you are guaranteed before you use his Skill!

 Technique | Prism of the Pupil